-So, what are the advantages of a fixer upper?
+What are the advantages of a fixer upper?

-Building Equity by buying a fixer upper
+Building equity by buying a fixer upper

-Space and Location!
+Space and location!
 Location!
 Location!

 A phrase you have undoubtedly heard several times, both ironically and sincerely, since you’ve made the decision to buy your first home.
 In truth, location does matter.
-Whether it’s to be within walking distance to amenities (or alternatively, far from the hustle and bustle of urban life), close to your place of work or in a certain school district, you’ll notice that location affects price greatly.
+Whether it’s to be within walking distance of amenities (or alternatively, far from the hustle and bustle of urban life), close to your place of work or in a certain school district, you’ll notice that location affects price greatly.
 However, if you buy a home in need of a little work then you can potentially buy a home in your ideal location for much less.

-So, from property values, to DIYing, home equity, and location there are definitely many financial advantages to buying a fixer-upper, but what are the other advantages?
+So, from property values, to DIYing, home equity, and location, there are definitely many financial advantages to buying a fixer-upper, but what are the other advantages?
 There is an oft repeated adage that space is money.
-This is true for several reasons; bigger homes require more heating, electricity, plumbing and other parts to maintain.
+This is true for several reasons.
+Bigger homes require more heating, electricity, plumbing and other parts to maintain.
 That, and space is desirable and therefore more expensive.
 However, when you buy a house that needs work, you can often get it for a more reasonable price.

 Call your space your own